yanailab/celseq2/README.md

-Run `new-configuration-file` command to initiate configuration file (YAML format), which specifies the details of CEL-Seq2 techniques the users perform, and genome annotation information, etc.
+Run `new-configuration-file` command to initiate configuration file (YAML format), which specifies the details of CEL-Seq2 techniques the users perform, e.g. the cell barcodes sequence dictionary, and transcriptome annotation information for quantifying UMIs, etc.

 This configuration can be shared and used more than once as long as user is running pipeline on same specie.